Kabie/shadowsocks/README.md

 ShadowSocks
 ===========

-A ShadowSocks implementation, in Elixir
+A ShadowSocks server implemented in Elixir